Frequently Asked Questions

 What type of projects have you worked on?

-Having worked at a design/build construction company, Susan has been fortunate to be part of various types of projects.
+Susan has been involved in multiple projects while previously employed as a designer and project manager for a licensed design/build construction company (general, landscape, and pool contractor).
 These include major plantings and hardscape features, such as properties with new pools, spas, patios, decks, pergolas, retaining walls, recirculating water features, slopes, and areas with deer, rabbit, and gopher challenges.

 With this diverse background, we’re equipped to handle a wide range of landscaping needs.
 Each project has been unique and rewarding, and we’re always excited to bring fresh ideas and solutions to the table.